silverbulletmd/silverbullet/website/Page Template.md

+---
+description: A template used to pre-populate new pages.
+tags: glossary
+---

 Page templates can be used to automate or simplify the creation of pages based on a template.

 # Creating a page template